dstreev/cloudera_upgrade_utils/hive-sre/README.md

 #### Check and Validations Performed

+Actions are NOT taken by this process.
+The output of each section will contain 'actions' for you to take when a scenario is discovered.
+It is up to you to carry out those actions after reviewing them.

 1. Hive 3 Upgrade Checks - Locations Scan
     - Missing Directories
     > Missing Directories cause the upgrade conversion process to fail.
 To prevent that failure, there are two choices for a 'missing directory'.
 Either create it of drop the table/partition.
 2. Hive 3 Upgrade Checks - Bad ORC Filenames
     - Bad Filename Format
     > Tables that would be convert from a Managed Non-Acid table to an ACID transactional table require the files to match a certain pattern.
 This process will scan the potential directories of these tables for bad filename patterns.
+When located, it will indicate which tables/partitions have been file naming conventions that would prevent a successful conversion to ACID.
+The best and easiest way to correct these files names is to use HiveSQL to rewrite the contents of the table/partition with a simple 'INSERT OVERWRITE TABLE xxx SELECT * FROM xxx'.
+This type of statement will replace the current bad filenames with valid file names by rewriting the contents in HiveSQL.
 3. Hive 3 Upgrade Checks - Managed Table Migrations
     - Ownership Check
-    >
+    - Conversion to ACID tables
+    > This process will list tables that will and 'could' be migrated to "Managed ACID" tables during the upgrade process.
+If these tables are used by Spark OR data is managed by a separate process that interacts with the FileSystem, DO NOT LET THESE conversion happen.
+The output of this process will supply Hive DDL commands to convert these tables to "EXTERNAL / PURGE" tables in Hive 3, which is the same as the 'classic' Hive 1/2 Managed Non-Acid table.
 4. Hive 3 Upgrade Checks - Compaction Check
     - Compaction Check
     > Review ACID tables for 'delta' directories.
 Where 'delta' directories are found, we'll